AnyChart/docs.anychart.com/Basic_Charts/Timeline_Chart.md

 ```

 ```
-// fit elements to the width of the chart chart.fit();
+// fit the chart to the container chart.fit();
 ```